dretax/GarHal_CSGO/README.md

 No, this project has nothing to do with csgo's released source code or whatever.
 This project probably has mistakes.
 Feel free to correct me through PRs.

+## Note
+The project is for research purposes only and is not suitable for production environments, misusage, or commercial use.

 ## Features
 * Driver Hiding (Kill Patchguard before use) @JKornev
 * Process Hiding (Kill Patchguard before use) @landhb